 But later, she vividly remembers Dame Ellen MacArthur’s round the world record in 2005 on the trimaran B&Q.

-It is therefore fitting that is has skippered on a leg of The Maiden Project run by one of the greatest trail blazers of all, Tracy Edwards, who made waves with her all-female crew in the 1989-90 Whitbread Round the World Race.
+It is therefore fitting that she has skippered on a leg of The Maiden Project run by one of the greatest trail blazers of all, Tracy Edwards, who made waves with her all-female crew in the 1989-90 Whitbread Round the World Race.

 When it is put to her that her life has been tough and quite a journey, she laughs and says: ‘Sure.
 But oceans are tough too.’